 Knowing what’s legal — and what’s not — is key for private detectives and investigators who work to help make or break a case.

-Investigators find facts to help enforce criminal laws, civil codes and corporate policies, according to Robin Mullins, a Bellingham-based investigator and instructor for the UW Certificate in Private Investigation.
+Private investigators gather important information to assist on cases involving criminal laws, civil codes and corporate policies, according to Robin Mullins, a Bellingham-based investigator and instructor for the UW Certificate in Private Investigation.

 Law firms and public agencies often hire private investigators.
 So do businesses, which turn to investigators to help resolve legal matters, such as loss prevention or workplace accidents, Mullins says.